-- a) To ensure growth and development within the Plan Area is addressed in a sustainable, efficient, and environmentally sensitive manner. - b) To promote environmental stewardship and the protection of sensitive natural habitats, features and values. - c) To encourage collaboration with the City of Winkler to improve resiliency (mitigation/adaptation) due to climate change. - d) To mitigate potential land use conflicts arising from the development of non-compatible land uses. - e) To prioritize densification as an efficient use of land.
+- a) To ensure growth and development within the Plan Area is addressed in a sustainable, efficient, and environmentally sensitive manner. - b) To promote environmental stewardship and the protection of sensitive natural habitats, features and values. - c) To mitigate potential land use conflicts arising from the development of non-compatible land uses.